-Plus, expensive skincare brands tend to have the years of clinical testing and well-researched ingredients to support their breathtaking price tags.
-Of course, having a full stash of high-end skincare products, some of which cost upward of $200, is not realistic for everyone.
+Plus, expensive skincare brands tend to have years of clinical testing and well-researched ingredients to support their breathtaking price tags.
+Of course, having a full stash of high-end skincare products, some of which cost upwards of $200, is not realistic for everyone.
 So if you have expensive taste but a limited budget, which products should you buy?
 In other words, which formulas from the most expensive skincare brands will make your paycheck's sudden disappearance worth it?

 If you talk to a dermatologist, they'll tell you that when buying expensive skincare, you want to focus on products that contain active ingredients, like anti-aging serums and masks, as opposed to staples like moisturizers and cleansers.
 There are some exceptions, of course (in fact, you'll find one below), but generally speaking, that is a good tip to remember.
 But which pricey picks specifically are worth your money?
 That's what we Byrdie editors are talking about today.